Commuters on a railway platform as a train arrives

 King’s Lynn is on a different line entirely, running via Cambridge to London King’s Cross rather than Liverpool Street.
 The 1hr 45min journey is competitive, and the annual season ticket at around £8,900 is the most affordable London option on this list for what is still a direct service.
 King’s Cross is useful if your office is in or near north or central London.
 King’s Lynn itself has lower property prices than most of Norfolk’s commuter belt, though the town requires some honest assessment before moving there.

-The Reality Check
+The Reality Check in 2026

 Driving Commutes